sergiodxa/sergiodxa.com/content/tutorials/delete-a-cookie-using-remix-cookie-helpers.md

 # Delete a Cookie using Remix cookie helpers

-If we have set a cookie and we need to tell the browser to delete it, we can do that with a simple trick, we can set the cookie value to an empty string and set the expiration date to the past.
+If we have set a cookie and we need to tell the browser to delete it, we can do that with a simple trick, we can set the cookie value to an empty string and set the max age to one second.

 ```ts
 import { cookie } from "~/cookie";